alphagov-mirror/govuk-corona-analysis/README.md

 - Running linting on the `src` directory (catching problems before they get to Concourse, which runs the same check)

 We have configured `pre-commit` to run automatically _when pushing_ rather than on _every commit_, which should mean we

 receive the benefits of `pre-commit` without it getting in the way of regular development.

-In order for `pre-commit` to run, action is needed to configure it on your system.
+In order for `pre-commit` to run, action is needed to configure it on your system; see the [Installing Python packages](#installing-python-packages) section for further details.

-- Run `pip install -r requirements-dev.txt` to install `pre-commit` in your Python environment

-- Run `pre-commit install -t pre-push` to set-up `pre-commit` to run when code is _pushed_

-###  Note on installing packages for experimental notebook code

-Before running `pip install -r requirements-dev.txt`, you'll need to run the following on macos for dependencies:

-`brew install icu4c`

-`export PATH="/usr/local/opt/icu4c/bin:$PATH"`

 ###  Note on Jupyter notebook cleaning

 It may be necessary or useful to keep certain output cells of a Jupyter notebook, for example charts or graphs visualising

 some set of data.
 To do this, add the following comment at the top of the input block:

 `# [keep_output]`

 This will tell `pre-commit` not to strip the resulting output of this cell, allowing it to be committed.